Graded geometry and generalized reduction: Introduction

 For a pseudo-euclidean vector bundle $E\to M$ (i.e., $E$ is equipped with a fiberwise pseudo-Riemannian metric), we denote by $\mathbb{A}_E$ its Atiyah algebroid (whose sections are derivations of $E$ that are compatible with the metric).
 We write $\Gamma^{\st{N}}_{\mathbb{A}_E}$ for the subsheaf of sections of ${\mathbb{A}_E}$ whose symbols are tangent to a submanifold $N$.
 For a subbundle $K\to N$ of $E\to M$, we denote by $\Gamma^{\st{N,K}}_{\mathbb{A}_E}$ the subsheaf of $\Gamma_{\mathbb{A}_E}$ whose sections $(X,D)$ satisfy $X|_N\in TN$ and $D(\Gamma_{\st{E,K}})\subseteq \Gamma_{\st{E,K}}$.
 When $N=M$, we simplify notation to $\Gamma^{\st{K}}_{\mathbb{A}_E}$ for the sheaf of derivations $(X,D)$ with $D(\Gamma_K)\subseteq \Gamma_K$.
 We use a similar notation $\Gamma^{\st{K,L}}_{\mathbb{A}_E}$ when we have an additional subbundle $L\to M$ of $E\to M$, and impose the conditions $D(\Gamma_K)\subseteq \Gamma_K$ and $D(\Gamma_L)\subseteq \Gamma_L$.

 We will make use of Einstein's convention for sums whenever there is no risk of confusion.

 {\bf Acknowledgements:} H.B. acknowledges the continual financial support of CAPES, CNPq and FAPERJ.
 A.S.C. acknowledges partial support of SNF Grant No. 200020-192080, of the Simons Collaboration on Global Categorical Symmetries, and of the COST Action 21109 (CaLISTA).
 A.S.C.'s research was (partly) supported by the NCCR SwissMAP, funded by the Swiss National Science Foundation.
 R.M. acknowledges partial support from CNPq.
-M.Z.~acknowledges partial support by Forschungskredit U. Z\"urich, by Ciencia 2007 (Portugal), SB2006-0141, MICINN RYC-2009-04065 and Severo Ochoa SEV-2011-0087 (Spain), CNPq-PVE grant \\ 88881.030367/2013-01 (Brazil), Methusalem grants METH/15/026 and METH/21/03 - long term structural funding of the Flemish Government, the FWO research projects G083118N and G0B3523N, the FWO and FNRS under EOS projects G0H4518N and G0I2222N (Belgium).
+M.Z.~acknowledges partial support by Forschungskredit U. Z\"urich, by Ciencia 2007 (Portugal), SB2006-0141, MICINN RYC-2009-04065 and Severo Ochoa SEV-2011-0087 (Spain), CNPq-PVE grant \\ 88881.030367/2013-01 (Brazil), Methusalem grants METH/15/026 and METH/21/03 - long term structural funding of the Flemish Government, the FWO research projects G083118N, G0B3523N and G014726N, the FWO and FNRS under EOS projects G0H4518N and G0I2222N (Belgium).
 We are thankful to several institutions for hosting us during various stages of this project, including Erwin Schr\"odinger Institut, IMPA, KU Leuven and U. Z\"urich.
 We thank A. Cabrera, M. Cueca, F. del Carpio-Marek, P. H. Carvalho Silva, and F. Valach for fruitful discussions related to this work.
+We are grateful to the anonymous referees for their many valuable comments and suggestions.